Vermicast as a Fertilizer

 Vermicasting can be done on a small scale by homeowners with household organic wastes, on a large-scale by farmers with manure or even by the food industry using organic wastes such as fruit and vegetable cull materials.

-CHARACTERISTICS OF VERMICAST
+BENEFITS OF VERMICAST